thomlake/Monitors.jl/README.md

 It was designed for use in conjunction with long running processes such as optimization, inference, or simulation.

 ## Monitoring
-Monitors.jl provides a Monitor type to handle program monitoring.
+Monitors.jl provides a `Monitor` type to handle program monitoring.
-A Monitor instance has two distinct pieces of functionality.
+A `Monitor` instance has two distinct pieces of functionality.

 The first is standard logging functionality.
-The primary advantage of using a Monitor to log is when logging to multiple IOs.
-A Monitor will handle the multiple sources behind the scenes without requiring the user repeat the same code for each IO.
+The primary advantage of using a `Monitor` to log is when logging to multiple `IO`s.
+A `Monitor` will handle the multiple sources behind the scenes without requiring the user repeat the same code for each `IO`.

 The second piece of functionality is a simple HttpServer for serving JSON data.
 This data can then be used in your browser, with something like D3.js for example,